How to watch the Republican National Convention tonight

-The second night of the Republican National Convention is Tuesday night and will take place from 8:30 p.m. to 11 p.m.
+The third night of the Republican National Convention is Wednesday night and will take place from 8:30 p.m. to 11 p.m.
 ET.

-President Donald Trump and Vice President Mike Pence officially became the Republican Party's 2020 nominees for president and vice president on Monday after an in-person roll call in Charlotte, North Carolina.
-The rest of the convention is expected to be a mix of online and in-person events due to the coronavirus pandemic, and is expected to be centered in Washington, DC.
+First lady Melania Trump closed out the second night of the convention.
+After a two-hour program that made almost no mention of the coronavirus pandemic still crippling the country, the first lady offered the first words of sympathy of the entire convention for Americans who had lost loved ones to the disease.

-On the first night of speeches, Republicans tried to cast Trump as a caring leader who worked to halt the spread of the coronavirus and created an inclusive economy.
-Trump's former ambassador to the United Nations Nikki Haley, the President's son, Donald Trump Jr. and South Carolina Sen. Tim Scott were among the speakers.
+On Wednesday, Vice President Mike Pence and second lady Karen Pence are among the scheduled speakers.

-Here's everything you need to know about how to watch the second night of the Republican convention.
+Here's everything you need to know about how to watch the third night of the Republican convention.

 How can I watch the convention on TV and online?